-English National Opera’s 2016/17 season closes with a welcome revival of Christopher Alden’s Olivier Award-winning 2008 production of George Frederick Handel’s Partenope, first staged in 1730.
+English National Opera’s 2016/17 season closes with a welcome revival of Christopher Alden’s Olivier Award-winning 2008 production of G. F. Handel’s Partenope, first staged in 1730.

 The plot, daft even by Baroque comic opera standards, revolves around the mythical Partelope, Queen of Naples, and her multiple suitors.
-Silvio Stampiglia’s libretto, awash with cross-dressing, braggadocio and sexual intrigue, is agreeably frivolous fare.
+Silvio Stampiglia’s libretto, awash with braggadocio, cross-dressing and sexual intrigue, is agreeably frivolous fare.

-Alden has transferred the setting to a 1920s weekend house party, where Partenope is the Nancy Cunard-style hostess and the ultimate peril facing the assembled Bohemians is getting stuck in the downstairs lavatory.
+Alden has transferred the setting to a 1920s weekend house party with Partenope as the Nancy Cunard-style hostess, where the ultimate peril facing the assembled Bohemians is getting stuck in the downstairs lavatory.
 A Surrealist touch is added by modelling one of the suitors, Emilio, on photographer Man Ray.
 Jon Morrell’s costumes and Andrew Lieberman’s Art Deco sets are evocative, and Amanda Holden’s peppy translation suits the louche atmosphere well.

 It’s been bruited in some quarters that Partenope is subpar Handel, belonging at the back of the repertoire.
 That’s nonsense: it fairly bursts at the seams with unalloyed da capo bliss.
 (If you doubt me, sample Riccardo Minasi’s excellent 2015 recording, which at the time of writing was available here).

-Partenope continues the Coliseum’s glorious series of Handel revivals, launched almost 30 years ago by Nicholas Hynter’s near-legendary production of Xerxes.
+Partenope continues the glorious series of Handel revivals at the Coliseum, launched almost 30 years ago by Nicholas Hynter’s near-legendary production of Xerxes.
 ENO should now dust off Agrippina, Rodelinda, Ariodante, Alicina and Semele – the lot.
 If the payoff is a run of semi-staged adaptations of ‘Carousel’ with Katherine Jenkins and Alfie Boe, then I, for one, say: bring it on!